-Besides trekking, one of the best way to discover different corners of Sapa is by motorbike.
-You will get much easier and faster access to many hidden sights including Muong Hoa Valley, Sapa Ancient Rock Field, and Heaven Gate.
-O Quy Ho Mountain pass offers the most spectacular and dangerous driving tracks within Sapa.
-Once having conquered the 2000-high top of O Quy Ho, you will be rewarding with a breath-taking view.
+Besides trekking, one of the best way to discover the different corners of Sapa is by motorbike.
+You will get much easier and faster to hidden sights such as as Muong Hoa Valley, Sapa Ancient Rock Field and Heaven Gate.
+O Quy Ho Mountain pass offers the most spectacular and dangerous driving tracks near Sapa.
+While driving the 2000-high mountain road pass of O Quy Ho, you will be rewarded with breath-taking views.

 Wander to hunt stunning waterfalls

 Three of the most famous waterfalls spread throughout different areas of Sapa are Thac Bac (Silver Waterfall), Thac Tinh Yeu (Love Waterfall) and Coc San.
 Try to visit them all.

 Learn the culture of local ethnicities